Log in with RealMe

 • an outline of what's being procured and the costs involved

-• how the planned approach meets the Principles of Government Procurement (eg transparent, fair to all suppliers or providers, will get the right supplier or provider and the best outcome) and the Government Procurement Rules, if applicable
+• how the planned approach meets the Principles of Government Procurement (eg right-sizing and proportionality, transparency, fair to all suppliers or providers, will get the right supplier or provider and the best outcome) and the Government Procurement Rules, if applicable

 • governance arrangements and approvals processes